-Working hours are mainly 9am to 5pm, Monday to Friday, although the client-focused nature of the work means that evening work is common when entertaining or meeting with clients.
+Working hours are usually 9am to 5pm, Monday to Friday, although the client-focused nature of the work means you may have to work some evenings when entertaining or meeting with clients.

 What to expect

-- Positions are available in large towns and cities in the UK and in rural areas, with the possibility of working from home.
+- Jobs are available in large towns and cities across the UK, as well as in rural areas if you're working from home.

-Although this area is open to all graduates/diplomates, the following degree or HND subjects may be useful:
+Although this area of insurance is open to all graduates and diplomates, the following degree or HND subjects may improve your chances:

 Entry without a degree is possible in a support or administrative position, such as insurance technician, sales administrator, junior account handler or call centre operator.
-Progression to account manager is possible after gaining experience and insurance industry qualifications.
+You can then progress to account manager after getting experience and insurance industry qualifications.

-It may be possible to gain entry into the insurance industry through an apprenticeship or advanced apprenticeship in Providing Financial Services.
+You can also get into the insurance industry through an apprenticeship or advanced apprenticeship in insurance and financial planning.

 You will need to have: